Gravitational Lensing in the Charged NUT-de Sitter Spacetime: GRAVITATIONAL LENSING

 The travel time $T$ measures in terms of the time coordinate $t$ the time a light ray needs to travel from the light source by which it was emitted to an observer by whom it is detected.
 For a light ray that is emitted at the time coordinate $t_{L}$ and detected by an observer at the time coordinate $t_{O}$ it reads

-The travel time is not directly measurable, however, in the case we can identify multiple images of the same light source, e.g., a quasar (see Fohlmeister et al. \cite{Fohlmeister2013} or Koptelova et al. \cite{Koptelova2012}) we can record and compare light curves of these images and identify similar structures in their temporal variability.
-From these structures we can now determine the time delay between the two images.\\ We now want to construct travel time maps for the charged NUT-de Sitter spacetimes.
-For this purpose we now insert Eqs.~(\ref{eq:CoME})-(\ref{eq:CoMK}) in Eq.~(\ref{eq:EoMtpart}) and rewrite it with the help of Eq.~(\ref{eq:EoMr}) as (remember that we set $t_{O}=0$)
+The travel time is not directly measurable; however, in the case that we can identify multiple images of the same light source, e.g., a quasar (see Fohlmeister \emph{et al.} \cite{Fohlmeister2013} or Koptelova \emph{et al.} \cite{Koptelova2012}) we can record light curves for each image and compare their variability.
+When we are able to identify similar structures we can now determine the time delay between the images.\\ We now want to construct travel-time maps for the charged NUT--de Sitter spacetimes.
+For this purpose we now insert Eqs.~(\ref{eq:CoME})--(\ref{eq:CoMK}) in Eq.~(\ref{eq:EoMtpart}) and rewrite it with the help of Eq.~(\ref{eq:EoMr}) as (remember that we set $t_{O}=0$)